kirkone/vsts-dnx-tasks/README.md

 The Task will look in **Working folder**/src/**Project Name** for a project.json and starts building this project.

-**Sidenote**: All your npm, grunt, bower and so on tasks should be before this task to make sure all the generated content is included in the output.
+**Side note**: All your npm, grunt, bower and so on tasks should be before this task to make sure all the generated content is included in the output.

 ## DNX Tasks Publish Web Package